opensemanticsearch/open-semantic-search/docs/doc/analytics/law/README.md

-This documentation describes how this legal codes and law clause extraction works in detail and how you can [blacklist custom law code labels or aliases, which are too ambigous](#blacklist) in your documents context.
+This documentation describes how this legal codes and law clause extraction works in detail and how you can [blacklist custom law code labels or aliases, which are too ambiguous](#blacklist) in your documents context.

 ## Open Source ETL plugin for textmining of structured legal data from full text of documents

-The [Open Semantic ETL (extracts documents full text to more strucured data and search index)](https://github.com/opensemanticsearch/open-semantic-etl) open source [plugin "extract law"](https://github.com/opensemanticsearch/open-semantic-etl/blob/master/src/opensemanticetl/enhance_extract_law.py) is based on and combines multiple natural language processing (NLP) and textmining methods to extract, aggregate and normalize **law codes** and **law clauses** in multiple variants from the full texts of your documents:
+The [Open Semantic ETL (extracts documents full text to more structured data and search index)](https://github.com/opensemanticsearch/open-semantic-etl) open source [plugin "extract law"](https://github.com/opensemanticsearch/open-semantic-etl/blob/master/src/opensemanticetl/enhance_extract_law.py) is based on and combines multiple natural language processing (NLP) and textmining methods to extract, aggregate and normalize **law codes** and **law clauses** in multiple variants from the full texts of your documents:

 ## Extract law clauses by Regex (text pattern based extraction)